 We receive reviews on Clearsurance all the time from consumers who experienced rate increases on their car or homeowners insurance policy and don’t understand why.
 One example is this review, “Very disappointing that although I have no accidents or traffic violations my auto insurance increases in rate every 6 months.”
 If this sounds like you, you’re not alone in your frustration.

 Insurance rate increases is the most common consumer complaint on Clearsurance.
 After all, we discovered a trend with policyholders’ happiness level with their car insurance company and rate increases they experienced.
-While your insurance company may not make it clear to you, there are a number of reasons that good drivers and homeowners see a rise in their car and homeowners insurance premiums even with a spotless driving record and proper home maintenance.
+While your insurance agent may not make it clear to you, there are a number of reasons that good drivers and homeowners see a rise in their car and homeowners insurance premiums even with a spotless driving record and proper home maintenance.

 Reasons for car and homeowners insurance rate increases

 Often, an insurance premium increase can be unexpected.
 However, there are things that are in your control that can cause your price to fluctuate.
 For your car insurance, your driving record is a large contributor that determines your rates.
-If you’ve had any tickets, accidents or drive more miles than you used to, you can expect your rates to increase.
+If you’ve had any tickets, accidents, or drive more miles than you used to, you can expect your rates to increase.
 Car accidents typically affect your insurance premium for three years.
 Even accidents that aren't your fault can increase your rates.

 Likewise, homeowners insurance claims can lead to an increase in your rates.
 While some claims are inevitable, others can be avoided if you properly maintain your property.
 For both car and homeowners insurance, if you move, you may see an increase depending on your location.

-Changes to either policy can also cause an unwanted price hike, including changing your payment plan.
+Changes to either policy can also cause an unwanted price hike, including changing your payment plan or coverage limits.
 If you add or change any vehicles or drivers to your car insurance policy, your rates likely will be affected.
 Making additions to your home, adding a pet to your family, or getting things like a trampoline or pool could require you to pay more for homeowners insurance.
 It’s possible you may lose other discounts as well.
 Make sure to check with your insurance company to make sure you are receiving all the discounts you qualify for.

 But for those of you who are excellent drivers and homeowners without claims or tickets, there are some frustrating reasons out of your control that could cause the price to rise.
 If insurance companies are hit hard with a large number of claims overall, every policyholders’ rates may be affected.